Moving to Illinois: 6 Reasons to Pack Your Bags & Move

 1. Low Cost of Living

-The cost of living in Illinois, which is 8% below the national average, makes it an affordable place to live.
+The cost of living in Illinois, is 8% below the national average, makes it an affordable place to live.
 It’s an attractive option compared to more expensive states like California and New York, where living costs are 38% and 26% above the national average.

 Here’s a breakdown of monthly expenses in Illinois’ popular cities: